ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- u

-		- is a one-dimensional array of size max(n,m) and type double, that is used for reverse communication.
+		- is a one-dimensional array of size max(n,m) and type T that is used for reverse communication.
 See status = 5,6 above for more details.

 	*
 		- v

-		- is a one-dimensional array of size max(n,m) and type double, that is used for reverse communication.
+		- is a one-dimensional array of size max(n,m) and type T that is used for reverse communication.
 See status = 5,6,7 above for more details.

 	*
 		- y

-		- is a one-dimensional array of size m and type double, that is used for reverse communication.
+		- is a one-dimensional array of size m and type T that is used for reverse communication.
 See status = 6 above for more details.

 	*
 		- p_ne

-		- is a scalar variable of type int, that holds the number of entries in the residual-Hessians-vector product matrix, :math:`P`.
+		- is a scalar variable of type Int32 that holds the number of entries in the residual-Hessians-vector product matrix, :math:`P`.

 	*
 		- P_val

-		- is a one-dimensional array of size P_ne and type double, that holds the values of the entries of the residual-Hessians-vector product matrix, :math:`P`.
+		- is a one-dimensional array of size P_ne and type T that holds the values of the entries of the residual-Hessians-vector product matrix, :math:`P`.
 See status = 7, above, for more details.

 .. index:: pair: function; nls_information
 .. _doxid-galahad__nls_8h_1a765da96b0a1f3d07dab53cc3400c22d8: